In This Article

 MFA Compliance Acceleration

-A financial institution with low MFA adoption used Guardian to identify every gap.
+A financial institution with low Microsoft Entra ID MFA adoption used Guardian Security Insights to identify every gap.
 The roadmap prioritized admin accounts first, then regular users, then service accounts.
-They reached 97% coverage within months and satisfied both their cyber insurer and the FTC Safeguards Rule.
+The institution reached 97% MFA coverage within months and satisfied both its cyber insurer and the FTC Safeguards Rule access-control expectations.

 Resource Optimization

 A mortgage company used the Secure Score Simulator to model three improvement scenarios.
-They chose the path that delivered a 25% posture improvement in three months with the smallest budget allocation.
-Without simulation, they would have overspent on lower-impact changes.
+The lender chose the path that delivered a 25% posture improvement in three months with the smallest budget allocation.
+Without the simulator, the same lender would have overspent on lower-impact changes that did not move the Microsoft Defender or Microsoft Purview signals examiners look at.

 Stakeholder Confidence

-A mortgage company used Guardian's executive reports to show its warehouse lender a 40-point score improvement over six months.
+A mortgage company used Guardian Security Insights' executive reports to show its warehouse lender a 40-point score improvement over six months.
 That transparency strengthened the relationship and smoothed the approval process for expanded credit lines.
+The broader operations frame for this kind of work lives in Beyond Microsoft Secure Score: Building a Mortgage Operations Security Program.

 Frequently Asked Questions

-ABT recommends targeting 90%+ for managed clients.
-At minimum, mortgage companies under the FTC Safeguards Rule should aim for 75% or higher.
-Scores below 60% often indicate gaps in MFA enrollment, device compliance, or data protection policies that regulators and cyber insurers will flag.
-The Microsoft Security Intelligence Report correlates scores above 80% with 67% fewer security incidents.
+ABT recommends targeting 90%+ for managed institutions.
+At minimum, mortgage companies, community banks, and credit unions under the FTC Safeguards Rule should aim for 75% or higher.
+Scores below 60% often indicate gaps in MFA enrollment, Microsoft Intune device compliance, or Microsoft Purview data protection policies that regulators and cyber insurers will flag.
+The Microsoft Security Intelligence Report correlates scores above 80% with 67% fewer security incidents, and the trend line of how a lender got there is the evidence most examiners ask for.

 Yes.
-Cyber insurers now require live EDR telemetry and real-time posture data during renewals.
-Guardian generates reports showing your current Secure Score, MFA enrollment status, device compliance rate, and risk remediation history.
+Cyber insurers now require live endpoint telemetry and real-time posture data during renewals.
+Guardian Security Insights generates reports showing the institution's current Microsoft Secure Score, MFA enrollment status from Microsoft Entra ID, Microsoft Intune device compliance rate, and Microsoft Defender risk remediation history.
 These reports document the security controls that insurers evaluate when setting premiums.
-Organizations with higher documented scores typically qualify for lower premiums.
+Institutions with higher documented scores and a clean trend line typically qualify for lower premiums and avoid the supplemental questionnaires insurers send to higher-risk applicants.

 Microsoft updates Secure Score recommendations on a rolling basis as new security features are released and threat intelligence evolves.
-These updates can cause your score to drop even if your configuration has not changed.
-Guardian tracks these updates nightly and integrates new recommendations into your existing improvement roadmap so your team can respond quickly rather than discovering score drops weeks later.
+These updates can cause an institution's score to drop even if the configuration has not changed.
+Guardian Security Insights tracks these updates nightly and integrates new recommendations into the existing improvement roadmap so the institution's team can respond quickly rather than discovering score drops weeks later during a quarterly review.
+The integration also ties new recommendations back to the Microsoft Defender, Microsoft Purview, or Microsoft Entra ID control that produced the change, so the action item lands in the right portion of the roadmap from the first day.